ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ## Beckhoff XAR

 If you will be developing or reviewing code involved with Beckhoff PLCs you will need to install TwinCAT XAR.
 This can be found on the public share in `installers`.
-More information for simulating Beckhoffs can be found [here](Beckhoff-testing)
+More information for simulating Beckhoffs can be found [here](Beckhoff-testing).
+Note that XAR is the runtime that but for testing you will need the full setup which is the installer on the share